IharSha/iharsha/README.md

 ### Hi there 👋
 ✨You found a secret page of a Python software engineer.✨

-Here is my online pet Django projects, you can visit them (if they are up 😄):
+Here is my online pet Django projects, you can try to visit them (if they are up 😄):
 * 🔭 [Character creation project](https://windowhero.herokuapp.com/) with stats and leveling up ([Source code](https://github.com/IharSha/build_a_hero)).
 * 💬 [Blog example](https://rutasblog.herokuapp.com/).
 (Although, never have time to blog 🤔).